Regis7/Terminology-we-use-in-object-oriented-languages/README.md

 38. **What does the application print?**

-39. **What are some other programs that we could build by composing the classes of this program in different ways**
+39. **What are some other programs that we could build by composing the classes of this program in different ways.**